lawrencceee/E-Commerce-churning-prediction/README.md

 <img width="790" height="590" alt="image" src="https://github.com/user-attachments/assets/e016500b-9eec-4d8d-8d99-717031397e14" />

-Random Forest is used at the end for Churn prediction on the interactive interface as it has a better performance compared to Logistic Regression.
+Random Forest is used at the end for Churn prediction it has a better performance compared to Logistic Regression.

 ---